aosabook/500lines/async-web-server/writeup.md

 	(defmacro define-stream-handler ((name) (&rest args) &body body) `(bind-handler ,name (make-stream-handler ,args ,@body)))

-The `define-(*)-handler` macros just straight-forwardly exand into calls to `bind-handler` and `make-\1-handler`.
-You can see that, because we're using homoiconic code, we can use the backtick and comma operators to basically cut holes in an expression we'd like to evaluate.
+The `define-(*)-handler` macros just straight-forwardly expand into calls to `bind-handler` and `make-\1-handler`.
+You can see that, because we're using homo-iconic code, we can use the backtick and comma operators to basically cut holes in an expression we'd like to evaluate.
 Calling the resulting macros will slot values into said holes and evaluate the result.
 We *could* have defined one macro here, with perhaps an extra key argument in the first cluster that let you specify whether it is meant to close out the connection or not.
 That would have resulted in one slightly complicated `defmacro` rather than two dead-simple ones, so I decided against it, but reserve the right to change my mind later.

 Next up, `bind-handler`